CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### QA
 Write random notes on the note feature and save it to the profile and close it.
 Attempt to open the notes on the same computer and a different computer.

-If the notes open up with the same content then the test is passed.
-If notes don't open up or the notes are not the same, then there is a bug.
+Success: The notes open up with the same content then the test is passed.

+Fail: The notes don't open up or the notes are not the same, then there is a bug.

 ## Ability to Sign In
 ### Functionality